 Health care trend measures the anticipated overall rate at which health plan costs are expected to increase in future years.
-The trend rate assumptions were developed using Segal's internal guidelines, which are established each year using data sources such as the 2021 Segal Health Trend Survey, internal client results, trends from other published surveys prepared by the S&P Dow Jones Indices, consulting firms and brokers and CPI statistics published by the Bureau of Labor Statistics.
+The trend rate assumptions were developed using Segal's internal guidelines, which are established each year using data sources such as the 2022 Segal Health Trend Survey, internal client results, trends from other published surveys prepared by the S&P Dow Jones Indices, consulting firms and brokers and CPI statistics published by the Bureau of Labor Statistics.
 The sensitivity of net OPEB liability to changes in healthcare trend rates are as follows:

+1% Health care 1%

+Decrease Trend R ates Increase

-1% Decreas se Healthcare Trend Rate lr 1% ncrease School District's proportionate share of the net OPEB liability \$ \$ \$
+School District's proportionate share of

+the net OPEB liability \$ - \$ - \$ -